binford2k/binford2k.com/backyard/gin.md

 Some examples could be:

-* Sweet and spicy; blackberry and peppercorns
+* Sweet and spicy; raspberries and peppercorns
 * Citrus and herbal; lemon and mint
 * Fruity and savory; blueberries and sage